The right response can turn complaints into kudos.

 The owner of the used car lot was concise, apologetic and gave personal contact info to resolve the issue promptly.
 He responded quickly and addressed the customer’s specific concerns, and he managed to do it all in a single paragraph.
 This keeps busy readers interested and gives them less of a chance to misinterpret anything.

 However, one thing the car lot owner should improve on is his grammar.
 It never looks good to have noticeable grammatical issues in an official response, so make sure you re-read your responses carefully before posting them.
-Alternatively, you could hire a public relations firm to manage these communications.
-A good PR firm will have a seasoned copy editor on its team.

 Good owner responses to negative reviews not only help appease and retain unhappy customers, but they also help bring in potential future customers.
 Professional, apologetic responses show potential customers the lengths you’ll go to for them and for all of your customers – that’s good PR and even better business.